-Analyse your own data, directly on our website, using our free statistical tools - no download required!
+Analyse your own data, directly on our website, using our free statistical tools - no registration or download required!

 From intuitive data visualisation to more complex statistical analysis, our suite of free statistics tools are available for those keen to explore - or simply gain better understanding from - their data.
 Please dive straight in and start exploring them, or scroll down for a brief summary of each tool!